On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Homotopy Modules and the Slice Filtration

 If $e > 1$ and assumption (b) holds (i.e. $E$ is compact), then the same argument as in characteristic zero applies, but with $F_\bullet$ replaced by $\tilde{F}_\bullet$ and the reference to Theorem \ref{thm:levine-slice} replaced by Theorem \ref{thm:slice-filtration}.

 If $e > 2$ and assumption (a) holds, we still need to show that for $K/k$ finitely generated we have $\ul \pi_n(E)_*(K)= 0$.
-Let $K^p/K$ be a perfect closure.
+Let $K^p/K$ be the perfect closure.
 By Lemma \ref{lemm:inj-p} below, the natural map $\ul \pi_n(E)_*(K) \to \ul \pi_n(E)_*(K^p)$ is injective.
 It is thus enough to show that the latter group is zero.
 For this we use the same argument as in characteristic zero; the only additional thing we need is to show that $K^p$ has finite 2-étale cohomological dimension, but this follows from finite dimension of $K$ since they have the same étale site \cite[Tags 04DZ and 01S4]{stacks-project}. \end{proof}

 \begin{lemm} Let $k$ be a perfect field of characteristic $p > 0$ and $H_*$ a homotopy module on which $p$ is invertible.
 Let $K/k$ be a finitely generated field and $K'/K$ a purely inseparable extension.
 Then $H_*(K) \to H_*(K')$ is injective. \end{lemm} \begin{proof} Let $L/k$ be a finitely generated field extension and $x \in L$ not a $p$-th root.
 Write $L' = L(x^{1/p})$.
 I claim that $H_*(L) \to H_*(L')$ is injective.
 Once this is done we conclude that $H_*(K) \to H_*(K')$ is injective for any purely inseparable finitely generated extension (being a composite of finitely many extensions of the form $L'/L$) and hence for any purely inseparable extension by continuity.
+(See the beginning of Subsection \ref{subsec:app-overview} for the continuous extension of a homotopy module from a presheaf on $Sm(k)$ to essentially smooth schemes.)